ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/data-analysis-abstraction.md

       diagrams that highlight the salient properties of the data set (e.g., show the general trends in the data set while drawing attention to the dispersion of values).
-    - Use statistical analysis and data visualization techniques to identify trends in a data set.
+    - Use statistical analysis and data visualization techniques to surface trends in a data set.
-    - Use existing machine learning methods (e.g., supervised and unsupervised machine learning algorithms) to create a model of a data set and then use the model to make predictions with new data values.
+    - Using existing machine learning algorithms (e.g., cluster analysis or classification and regression trees) to model the data set and then use this model to make predictions about the performance of the algorithm or data structure in new configurations.
     - Implement and use an appropriate data processing method that transforms the data into any format required by any external functions (e.g., convert from JSON to CSV).